scrapy/scrapy/docs/topics/selectors.rst

     Link number 3 points to url [u'image4.html'] and image [u'image4_thumb.jpg'] Link number 4 points to url [u'image5.html'] and image [u'image5_thumb.jpg']

-The CSS Selector List ``select`` method will accept CSS selectors, as expected, but it also provides an ``xpath`` method that accepts XPath selectors to augment the CSS selectors.
+The CSSSelectorList ``select`` method will accept CSS selectors, as expected, but it also provides an ``xpath`` method that accepts XPath selectors to augment the CSS selectors.
 Here's an example::